elizabethst/course-site/content/notes/importing-data.markdown

 One of the main advantages of `readr` functions over base R functions is that [they are typically much faster](http://r4ds.had.co.nz/data-import.html#compared-to-base-r).
-For example, let's import a randomly generated CSV file with 5,000 rows and 4 columns.
+For example, let's import a randomly generated CSV file with 5,000 rows and `ncol(data_small)` columns.
 How long does it take `read.csv()` to import this file vs. `readr::read_csv()`?
 To assess the differences, we use the [`microbenchmark`](https://cran.r-project.org/web/packages/microbenchmark/) to run each function 100 times and compare the distributions of the time it takes to complete the data import:

 ```r